TeamAtomicMedia/NetMock-iOS/Readme.md

 ```
 GET https://api.example.com/example -1009
 ```
 All URLError error codes are negative, while HTTP response codes are positive, so this is not ambiguous.
-Response definitions with negative status codes will be ignored.
+Response body definitions for negative status codes will be ignored.

 ## Testing & Overrides